APSL/django-email-foundation/README.rst

   :target: http://django-email-foundation.readthedocs.org/en/latest/?badge=latest
   :alt: Documentation Status

-Package to help you build email templates easier in your projects.
+Package that helps you to build email templates easier in your projects.

 Description
 -----------